shaikat213/Intake_Assignment/README.md

 9)	Check the into SQL Server, the database Intake is created.
-10)	Execute the Intake_seed.sql in the Intake database from sql server.
+10)	Execute the Intake_seed.sql in the 03.Database from sql server.
 11)	Right click to the Intake.HttpApi.Host project and select Set as StartUp Project
 12)	Run/Execute the solution.
 You will get the following result from the web browser.